transpose-publishing/landscapeStudy/analysis_notes.md

 # Moving from ecxel data to gs data
 Tony will check once more, if there is a more recent file.
 There are still errors to fix in the columns `opr-reports` and one in `opr-responses`.

+The move from excel to googlesheet data lead to two co-review policies being lost, furthermore the graph on preprint policies is changed, thus implying a potential loss here as well.
+The loss is most likely due to errors that had already been fixed now being "unfixed" again.
+Should be solved by a proper data source.
+Otherwise the following variables should be inspected:
+`coreview_policy` and `preprint_servers`.